eHag-FRU/OperatingSystems-CS33211-KSU-Project2/README.md

 <br><br>

 ### Run Instructions:
-To run both of the producer and consumer at the same time, for Linux and Unix systems, there are two options.
+To compile and run the Banker's algorithm, there is a couple ways of doing so.

 #### 1.)
 Manually/Command